tustin2121/James_Somerton_Transcripts/_videos/4wi49P-Qjcc.md

 <compare>
 <james {% include timecode %}>

-because unfortunately to this day many women still see gay men as nothing more than a fancy accessory especially teenage girls who lust for the perfect gay best friend a boy whose sex life is secret so you never have to hear about it but he's always there to tell you if your boyfriend's being a jerk gay men and boys as a purse or a fancy iPhone case something to show off but ultimately something disposable
+Because unfortunately to this day, many women still see gay men as nothing more than a fancy accessory, especially teenage girls who lust for the perfect gay best friend.
+A boy whose sex life is secret, so you never have to hear about it.
+But he's always there to tell you if your boyfriend's being a jerk.
+Gay men and boys as a purse or a fancy iPhone case.
+Something to show off, but ultimately, something disposable.

 </james>
 <comment>